 - Build your endurance: Be mindful about your conditioning and make your return to gardening gradual.
 I like to set a timer the first few days so that I don’t overdo it and injure myself.
 Also, try to alternate between sitting, kneeling and standing tasks.

-- Start light: Warm up with lighter activities first.
+- Start light: Warm up with lighter gardening exercises first.
 For example, do a little weeding or light raking before tackling heavy tasks like digging in manure.

 - Support your spine: Make an effort to keep your spine as neutral as possible, hinging at the hips and bending the knees if needed.
 This is particularly important for those with osteoporosis, because spinal flexion results in larger compressive forces on the vertebral bodies.